YouTube publicly condemns Logan Paul's 'dead body' video

-YouTube has finally come out condemning a video uploaded more than a week ago by YouTube personality Logan Paul that included footage of a dead body.
+YouTube has condemned a video uploaded more than a week ago by YouTube personality Logan Paul that included footage of a dead body.

-YouTube acknowledged in a series of tweets Tuesday that the video violated its community guidelines and indicated the site was exploring "further consequences" against Paul.
+In a series of tweets Tuesday, YouTube acknowledged the video violated its community guidelines and indicated the site was exploring "further consequences" against Paul.
 It also said it's examining ways to prevent circulation of content that violates its terms.

 "Like many others, we were upset by the video that was shared last week," YouTube tweeted.
 "Suicide is not a joke, nor should it ever be a driving force for views.